-The Chartered Accountancy course in India entails three years of articleship which is to be pursued after clearing Group 1 of Intermediate and completing both ICITSS-ITT and ICITSS-OC.
+The Chartered Accountancy course in India entails three years of articleship which is to be pursued after clearing either Single or Both Groups of Intermediate and completing both ICITSS-ITT and ICITSS-OC.
 However, there are certain information that is not normally available.
 So, the not so common rules and information that I have found through my struggles during articleship.

 One has to also complete his/her MCS-advance IT and ADV ITT Test and MCS-orientation course during articleship before appearing for CA final exams.